 Comment: That’s a choice that students make.
 Is it wise?
 Maybe yes, maybe no. Those degree choices exist primarily because there is continuing marketplace demand.

-Taxpayer and student dollars pay for faculty doing thing outside of their job description.
+Taxpayer and student dollars pay for faculty doing things outside of their job description.

 Type of illogical argument: Shifting the Burden of Proof